-• A density bonus is available in Reno for developments that include affordable housing units.
-Evidence of measures to ensure long-term affordability are limited to provisions by Low Income Housing Tax Credits.
-A regional forum to address homelessness and affordable housing formed in 2016, but there is little evidence of activity thus far.
+Assistance for low-income families and individuals for affordable housing comes from the Washoe County HOME Consortium and the Reno Housing Authority.
+A density bonus is available in Reno for developments that include affordable housing units.
+Evidence of measures to ensure long-term affordability are limited to provisions by Low Income Housing Tax Credit funding.